Gummiees/discord-reminder/README.md

 - `.list` ✔️
 - `.remove` ✔️
 - `.help`
-- Set daily reminders when new day
+- Set daily reminders on cache and schedule when hour changes ✔️
-- Check if has to send reminder message
+- Check if has to send reminder message ✔️
-- Send reminder message
+- Send reminder message ✔️
 - Browserify
 - Heroku